 Approving changes to the articles of association for a charitable limited company

-This type of company does not have absolute freedom to alter its statement of objects (a description of the company’s purpose) or the administrative powers and provisions that are set out in its articles of association.
+This type of company does not have absolute freedom to alter its statement of objects (a description of the company’s purpose) or the administrative powers and provisions set out in its articles.

 What are regulated alterations?

-‘Regulated alterations’ refers to changes to the articles in areas of fundamental importance, which fall into three broad categories:
+Regulated alterations are changes to a charitable company’s articles in areas of fundamental importance.
+These types of alterations fall into three broad categories:

-- Any change to what happens to the charity’s property upon being wound up.
+- Any change to what happens to the charity’s property upon being wound up

-Where a charitable company amends its statement of objects, these amendments will only come into effect once they are registered at Companies House.
+Where a charitable company amends its statement of objects, these amendments will only come into effect when they are registered at Companies House.
 A charitable company can only start acting under the new objects after this registration date.

 Notifying the Charity Commission

-- What the changes were.
+- the changes that were made

-- Evidence that changes were properly made.
+- evidence that changes were properly made

-- Where the charity’s statement of objects has changed, the date these changes were registered at Companies House.
+- where the charity’s statement of objects has changed, the date these changes were registered at Companies House

-The amended articles can be attached to this online form and the charity’s entry will be updated on the Register of Charities.
+The amended articles can be attached to this online form.
+The charity’s entry will then be updated on the public Register of Charities.
 With the exception of changes to the statement of objects, an amendment will take effect from the date the special resolution is passed by the company’s members.

 Notifying Companies House